Data Engineer System Design Interview Guide 2026

 -- Lambda if you truly need both, but budget for code divergence

-The candidate who walks through this reasoning, out loud, with the interviewer, passes.
-The candidate who says "I'd use Kafka and Flink" without this context fails.
+The candidate who walks through this reasoning out loud with the interviewer passes.
+The candidate who says “I’d use Kafka and Flink” without context fails.
 Every time.
-For a deeper breakdown, see our batch vs. streaming tradeoffs guide.
+The batch vs. streaming tradeoffs guide covers the full decision tree.

-But here's where candidates blow it: they propose a full lakehouse for every problem.
+Where candidates blow it: proposing a full lakehouse for every problem.
 The interviewer describes a single department needing analytics on a 200GB dataset, and the candidate starts drawing Kafka into S3 into Iceberg into Trino.
-That's a $50k/month architecture for a problem a $5k/month warehouse solves.
+A $50k/month architecture for a problem a $5k/month warehouse solves.
 Interviewers reward cost-consciousness.
-If you can't right-size your storage tier to the actual problem, you're signaling that you've never had to justify infrastructure spend to anyone.
+A candidate who can’t right-size storage to the actual problem is signaling no experience justifying infrastructure spend to anyone.

 The mental model that works: